Image and Video Quality Assessment using Prompt-Guided Latent Diffusion Models for Cross-Dataset Generalization: Quality Assessment using Latent Diffusion Models

-Latent diffusion models \cite{SDM} are a class of diffusion models that encode a real image data $x$ onto a low-dimensional latent space $z$ and learn a distribution in the latent space conditioned on a text input $y$.
-In particular, the forward process starts at a image latent variable $z_0$ progressively corrupted by Gaussian noise, and a learned reverse process generates samples from the latent distribution using a denoising model conditioned on $y$.
-In latent diffusion models such as the Stable Diffusion \cite{SDM} model (SDM), the image $x$ is encoded as $z_0 = \varepsilon(x)$, where $\varepsilon(\cdot)$ is a vector quantized variational autoencoder (VQ-VAE).
+Latent diffusion models (LDMs) \cite{SDM} are a class of diffusion models that encode a real image $x$ onto a low-dimensional latent space $z$ and learn a distribution in the latent space conditioned on a text input $y$.
+In particular, the forward process starts at an image latent variable $z_0$ progressively corrupted by Gaussian noise, and a learned reverse process generates samples from the latent distribution using a denoising model conditioned on $y$.
+In LDMs, the image $x$ is encoded as $z_0 = \varepsilon(x)$, where $\varepsilon(\cdot)$ is a vector quantized variational autoencoder (VQ-VAE).
 The generated latent samples are then passed through a decoder for image generation.
 Given any timestep $t$, the forward process distorts the latent representation $z_0$ to a noisy latent $z_t$ as

-where, $\epsilon \sim \mathcal{N}(0,\textbf{I})$, $\Bar{\alpha}_t = \prod_{s=1}^t \alpha_s$, $\alpha_t = 1 - \beta_t$ and $\{\beta\}_{t=1}^T$ are the noise variances at every timestep $t \in \{1,2,\cdots, T\}$ in the forward process.
+where $\epsilon \sim \mathcal{N}(0,\textbf{I})$, $\Bar{\alpha}_t = \prod_{s=1}^t \alpha_s$, $\alpha_t = 1 - \beta_t$ and $\{\beta\}_{t=1}^T$ are the noise variances at every timestep $t \in \{1,2,\cdots, T\}$ in the forward process.
 In the reverse process, the denoising autoencoder $\epsilon_\theta(\cdot)$ takes in the noisy latent $z_t$, timestep variable $t$ and the conditional variable $y$ to estimate the additive noise in the forward process.